 - The plan of management which is the 'legal' document that will be provided to the Minister for formal adoption.
-This is the document we are seeking your feedback on.

 - The planning considerations document supports the plan of management.
 It includes detailed information on park values (e.g. threatened species and cultural heritage) and threats to these values.
 A summary of this information is in the plan of management.